7.1 Notification of outcomes of PBAC

 7.1.5 Procedures for requesting a post-PBAC meeting with the PBAC Chair

 Sponsors who have received a decision ‘to not recommend’ may request a meeting with the PBAC Chair to develop an understanding of the reasons for the PBAC decision.

 Meetings are usually 30 minutes in duration.
-Officers from PEB may also attend as requested by the PBAC Chair.
+Officers from OHTA may also attend as requested by the PBAC Chair.

 The PBAC Chair and departmental officers do not keep records of the issues discussed at the meeting.

 Refer to Section 4.5 regarding attendees and conduct of the meeting.
 An agenda paper is not usually required, because the PBAC Minutes are considered the agenda papers; however, sponsors may provide a brief document to assist discussion.